Tour G - Northern Manhattan

 Sugar Hill - where the Black elite once lived in the days of residential segregation.
 The architecture of the townhouses here is distinctly Dutch, while their prices are purely New York!

-This tour leaves most Mondays, April through October, weather permitting, at 10:00 am, several blocks north of Central Park (a block from several major subway stations).
+This tour leaves most Mondays, April through October, weather permitting, at 10:00 am, several blocks north of Central Park (a block from several major subway stations) (precise address will be given after booking is made).
 It is approximately 14 miles and lasts about 6.5 hours.

 The $95 cost includes the bike, a helmet, the licensed tour guide in front and “sweep” in back ($10 less with your own bike).